Zpacks Altaplex Review

 Durability & Conveniences

-The Altaplex now has about 600 miles of use and still looks like I just took it out of the box.
+The Altaplex has about 600 miles of use, and it still looks like I just took it out of the box.
 Dyneema fabric is durable, and the Altpalex is no exception.
-There have been upgrades since I had purchased my Hexamid and Zpacks continues to produce high-quality tarp-tent shelters.
+Zpacks continues to produce high-quality tarp-tent shelters.

-The Altaplex is a well thought out shelter.
-Conveniences like the improved tarp overhang, storm doors, interior pouch, pre-cut ties outs, and zipper ties are great to have in a 15.5-ounce shelter.
+The Altaplex is a well-thought-out shelter.
+Conveniences like the improved tarp overhang, storm doors, interior pouch, pre-cut ties outs, and zipper ties are great in a 15.5-ounce shelter.

 Wind

-I have received some questions on how this shelter handles in windy conditions.
-This shelter is taller than the Hexamid, so I was initially curious and have been pleased.
-If set-up correctly, using all the tie-out points, the taller Altaplex handles the wind well and is stable.
+I have received some questions on how this shelter handles windy conditions.
+This shelter is taller than the Hexamid, so I was also curious about the wind but was pleased.
+If set up correctly, using all the tie-out points, the taller Altaplex handles the wind well and is stable.
 There is some flapping in the wind, but no more than my Hexamid or Big Agnes Tent Fly.

 Trekking Pole Length